Vidusshi/Final-Project/README.md

 ## Section I.III : Observations and Inferences

+From topic modelling, the following observations can be made about the themes discussed:
+- Discussions within both the corpuses revolved around similar topics with only the differing frequencies of said topics providing us with insights into the different focal points (topics).
+- Defence and military action were widely discussed across the two corpusses followed by themes surrounding trade, manufacturing, and international relations.
+- In the China-Taiwan corpus, it is observed that diplomatic relations and international relations are widely discussed, potentially as a result of China highlighting that the trip was in violation of the one-China principle which would threaten peace and stability in the region.
+- The results were as expected – the general corpus focussed on defence, trade, and manufacturing while the China-Taiwan corpus focussed on China policies and diplomatic ties.

 From the network maps, the following observations can be made about narratives identified:
 - ‘Military activities’ cluster that focuses on military exercises and manoeuvres carried out by the parties involved, especially China.
 The coverage of these events was provided by worldwide media.
 - ‘Chinese policy’ cluster that expounds on the stance of the People’s Republic of China on the “Taiwan question”—its One China policy and disapproval of foreign interference in what it considers to be internal affairs.
 This narrative was primarily propagated by Chinese state-owned media outlets.
 - ‘Western narrative’ cluster, mostly based in the United States, that talks about its support to Taiwan and democracy over the perils of authoritarianism.
 As expected, this is primarily published by popular western publishers.
 - The corpus of Chinese and Taiwanese media articles shows a Taiwanese cluster of key political figures and institutions, and establishes a trade-related link between China-Taiwan and the rest of the world.

-From topic modelling, the following observations can be made about the themes discussed:
-- Discussions within both the corpuses revolved around similar topics with only the differing frequencies of said topics providing us with insights into the different focal points (topics).
-- Defence and military action were widely discussed across the two corpusses followed by themes surrounding trade, manufacturing, and international relations.
-- In the general corpus, terms related to “Defence” were the most widely mentioned while in the China and Taiwan corpus, “one-China principle” secured the top spot in terms of frequency of usage.
-- In the China-Taiwan corpus, it is observed that diplomatic relations and international relations are widely discussed, potentially as a result of China highlighting that the trip was in violation of the one-China principle which would threaten peace and stability in the region.
-- The results were as expected – the general corpus focussed on defence, trade, and manufacturing while the China-Taiwan corpus focussed on China policies and diplomatic ties.

 # Section II: Twitter Analysis

 **Data Collection**